pulsetests/integ_tests/README.md

 # integ_tests
-Repo for running integration tests on github pulse.
+Repo for running integration tests on Github pulse.